UnrealLink and RiderLink

 A few typical issues, and what to do in such cases:

 There’s a problem with your current Game or Unreal Engine code.
-Please make sure that you can build them correctly.
+Make sure that you can build them correctly.

 You have an instance of Unreal Editor with the RiderLink plugin running.
-Please close Unreal Editor and try installing RiderLink again.
+Close Unreal Editor and try installing RiderLink again.

 This warning message means that installation was successful, but updating the project files in Rider failed.
 Everything should work fine, except the plugin will not appear in the /Plugins/Developer folder in the Explorer view.